• Skip to primary navigation

 The rest of the time that you are not driving around for Uber, Lyft, or some other rideshare program will not be covered.
 And that’s not all.

-Personal auto insurance will differ based on the type of driver you are – US citizen, US resident, tourist, and, yes, even rideshare drivers.
+Personal auto insurance will differ based on the type of driver you are – US citizen, US resident, tourist, and, yes, even rideshare driver.

 Not to mention, the minimum liability coverage will differ depending on your state.
 Whatever type of driver you are and wherever you’ll be driving, you’re always going to need auto insurance.